-Appendix 2: Monitoring and support checklist/report
+Appendix 2: Monitoring and support checklist/report.

-6. Capacity building
+6. Capacity strengthening

-Capacity building involves investment in the form of money, time and effort.
-As a result, it is important that resources allocated to capacity building are used effectively.
-This section of the guidance is not intended to describe how to carry out capacity building, but to provide a guideline for an effective and sustainable capacity building initiative.
+Capacity strengthening involves investment in the form of money, time and effort.
+As a result, it is important that resources allocated to capacity strengthening are used effectively.
+This section of the guidance is not intended to describe how to carry out capacity strengthening, but to provide a guideline for an effective and sustainable capacity strengthening initiative.

-Where possible, finance capacity building should go beyond basic training on finance processes, to developing financial management capability of the partner organisation.
+Where possible, finance capacity strengthening should go beyond basic training on finance processes, to develop or strengthen financial management capability of the partner organisation.